Our herd has now numbers 24. We have diversified our genetics through the acquisition of several notable full Peruvian herdsires.

 Miss Katie is a lovely medium silver gray girl with very dark markings.
 She half Chilean and half Peruvian and a Timoteo granddaughter.
 She has had four female crias: two silver gray, one bay black and one light fawn.
 She has also had two silver gray male crias.

-Classic Black Night is a full Peruvian true black son of the legendary Magical Farms’ Silvio and grandson of Dom Timbo, both stunning gray males.
+Classic Black Night was a full Peruvian true black son of the legendary Magical Farms’ Silvio and grandson of Dom Timbo, both stunning gray males.
 His dam, Dom Timbo’s Peruvian Ariosa, is a gray color champion and blue ribbon winner at AOBA Nationals.
-His fleece is extremely fine with an AFD of just 22.6 at age four.
-He now has ten crias on the ground, all black or gray.
+His fleece was extremely fine with an AFD of just 22.6 at age four.
+He had ten crias on the ground, all black or gray.

 A full Peruvian grandson of the famous Snowmaster and 4P Legacy on his dam’s side, Regalo is a lovely dark fawn color with red highlights and lighter vicuna coloring on his legs and belly.
 He has produced a lovely female cria and a fine male Sgt.
 Frankie.

-Born in Colorado, this full Peruvian boy is a proven stud with one female cria and most recently a male named Mighty Moxie, on the ground.
-He has a fabulous white fleece that is both dense and extremely fine.
-He has a nice compact frame and sweet disposition.
+Born in Colorado, this full Peruvian boy was a proven stud with one female cria and most recently a male named Mighty Moxie, on the ground.
+He had a fabulous white fleece that is both dense and extremely fine.
+He had a nice compact frame and sweet disposition.

 Preston is very handsome full Peruvian white male out of El Nino’s Accoyo Iago.
 His fleece is very dense and fine, just 20 microns at 2 years of age.
 We think he will make a fine herdsire and add some interesting genetics to any herd.
 He won several blue ribbons as a juvi at shows in PA.